More information about the PATHWAYS TRIAL

 The documents on this page

-When an applicant submits a study to the Health Research Authority for regulatory approval, they need to include copies of all of the documentation which will be used in the study if it gets permission to start.
+When an applicant submits a study to the Health Research Authority for regulatory review, they need to include copies of all of the documentation which will be used in the study if it gets permission to start.

 Application documentation and supporting cover letters